durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

    ![Picture 1](../Images/image2-lab7.png)

-1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display., including that the Microsoft Sentinel free trial is activated.
+1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display, including that the Microsoft Sentinel free trial is activated.
 Select **OK**  Note the three steps listed on the Get started page.

 1. Keep this page open, as you will use it in the next task.